shihabuddin-dev/shihabuddin-dev/README.md

 ## 🧑‍💻 About Me

-I’m a MERN Stack developer from Bangladesh who loves building websites with JavaScript and modern tools like React, Tailwind CSS, Firebase, and Vite.
-I enjoy creating clean and user-friendly designs that work well on all devices.
-I’m always learning new things and love sharing helpful projects and coding resources with others.
+I’m a MERN Stack developer from Bangladesh with a passion for building modern, user-friendly websites.
+I work mainly with JavaScript and tools like React, Tailwind CSS, Firebase, and Vite to create clean, responsive web apps.
+I enjoy solving real-world problems through code, learning new technologies, and sharing useful projects and coding tips with others.

 ---